davis68/letterhead/README.md

 This is an attempt (based on [a project](https://github.com/lukeolson/illinois-letterhead) by [Luke Olson](https://github.com/lukeolson)) to reproduce the current Illinois letterhead in LaTeX.

-This is the “space-saving” format with "The Grainger College of Engineering" branding and [the block I](http://creativeservices.illinois.edu/brand/).
+This is the “space-saving” format with "The Grainger College of Engineering" branding and [the block I](http://creativeservices.illinois.edu/brand/), designed by Colin Robertson for the Department of Computer Science.

 ### How do I use it?